Karen Koch (plant biologist): Research and work

-Publication list

-Here are the list of publications from Koch's lab.

-Awards
+Awards and honors

 Koch is the 2016 recipient of the Charles Reid Barnes Award, the American Society of Plant Biologists (ASPB)’s oldest award.
 According to ASPB 'Karen has excelled in research, in the training of students of plant biology, and in service to the Society.
 Her research on carbohydrate metabolism and sugar signaling is known internationally and her training of plant biology students is legendary.'